Presidency of José Mujica: Reception of Syrian refugees

 During the humanitarian and migratory crisis that arose with the beginning of the Syrian civil war and the war against the Islamic State in 2014, the Uruguayan government expressed its desire to shelter Syrian refugee families from Lebanon to the United Nations High Commissioner for Refugees.
 After an interviewing process, five families overall consisting of 42 persons were selected, among who there were 33 underaged individuals.

 Since they arrived in Uruguay, they were granted permanent residency and provided with accommodation, translation services, access to healthcare, educational and labour adaptation, in addition to receiving a monthly pension whose amount depended on the number of underage children.

 At one point these families protested publicly, stating that the country had a high cost of living, the incomes were too low and the job opportunities were few, besides that they were worried about the issue of public insecurity.
 They also expreseed their outrage saying that they were "deceived" by the Uruguayan authorities about the information about the country they were given and the promises of "an easy life".

 Seven years later, in 2022, four of the five refugee families remained in Uruguay and one left the country.
 After some initial economic troubles, the families that stayed in the country managed to adapt, some of them dedicated themselves to a peasant life and others started to work or study, living this process with a low profile.
 One of the families obtained legal citizenship, with the right to vote, and Uruguayan passports, and they expressed their desire to remain "in a calm country, with freedom".

 Other issues

 In the vote on the draft resolution of the United Nations General Assembly to condemn the annexation of Crimea by Russia, Uruguay abstained, despite agreeing with several of the ideas in the draft, although the Uruguayan representative in the session expressed his position of adherence to international law, that no pronouncement contrary to the Ukrainian Constitution should end with the alteration of the internationally recognized borders of that country nor contravene the principle of territorial integrity of the countries.
 But other aspects of political nature presents in the draft that was under deliberation, considered inconvenient by Uruguay, led to the abstention.

+Official international visits

+Countries visited by Mujica during his presidency (in red), and Uruguay (in blue).

+This is a list of official visits abroad made by Mujica during his presidency (the period from 1 March 2010 to 1 March 2015):